 “My training in the traditions of Maori raranga (weaving) has always been the doorway through which I have been able to investigate and explore Te Ao Maori, whanau, wahanuangatanga and the values that underpin the Maori world-view.
 As a contemporary Maori artist finding new relevance for these forms in our present times has always been the motivator for the works I currently create, It is the search for forms and mediums that I bring my voice to the visual language that is Maori.”

 Jess Paraone’s first encounter with weaving was at the side of a kuia (elder) of Ngati Awa.
 Having later completed formal training at Unitec, Auckland, Jess continues to explore weaving ideas and learning with other weavers throughout the motu (island).

-Currently based in Rotorua Jess is an accomplished weaver of fine kete and other woven forms, Jess creates exquisite work that reflects her respect for the traditions and spirituality that encompass the art of raranga.
-Jess’s work can be found at select Galleries and is also available by commission.
+Currently based in Auckland, Jess is an accomplished weaver of fine kete and other woven form.
+Jess creates exquisite work that reflects her respect for the traditions and spirituality that encompass the art of raranga.
+Jess’s work can be found at select galleries and is also available by commission.